pomdb/pomdb-go/README.md

 //...
 ```

-### Object Conventions
+### Marshalling strategy

 PomDB will convert the model name to snake case and pluralize it for the collection name.
 For example, the `User` model will be stored in the `users` collection.
 Fields are serialized using the `json` tag, and must be exported.

 ### Object Identifiers

-PomDB automatically generates an ObjectID for each object stored in the database.
-IDs are stored in the `ID` field of the object in `pomdb.ObjectID` format.
-Models must embed the `pomdb.Model` struct, or define an `ID` field of type `pomdb.ObjectID`:
+PomDB automatically generates a Universally Unique Lexicographically Sortable Identifer ([ULID](https://github.com/ulid/spec?tab=readme-ov-file)) for each object stored in the database.
+IDs are stored in the `ID` field of the struct, and serialized to the `id` attribute in the json output.
+Models must embed the `pomdb.Model` struct, or define an `ID` field of type `pomdb.ULID`:

 ```go
 type User struct {